zhangshuibai/Path-Planning/README.md

 ## Overview

 P2 sampling is a diffusion-based sampling method that starts from a fully masked sequence and progressively unmasks tokens based on model confidence.
-This approach provides more coherent and high-quality sequences compared to traditional autoregressive generation methods.

 Key advantages of P2 sampling:
-- Non-autoregressive generation with bidirectional context
+- Simple implementation
 - Controllable generation process through various parameters
 - Applicable to various sequence domains (protein, text, etc.)